Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Introduction

-In order to keep it under a reasonable number of pages, throughout this paper we will concentrate on abelian surfaces endowed with an \it odd \rm theta characteristic.
-A further paper \cite{BM} is in preparation, where the case of \it even \rm theta characteristics will be addressed.
-More precisely, in this paper we will consider the moduli spaces $\A_2(1,d)^{-}_{sym}$ of $(1,d)$-polarized abelian surfaces, endowed with a symmetric theta structure and an odd theta characteristic.
-We will see that the structure of the moduli space is slightly different according to the parity of $d$.
-In fact, if $d$ is even $\A_2(1,d)^{-}_{sym}$ covers the moduli space $\A_2(1,d)^{lev}$ of abelian surfaces with a level structure with degree $4$, whereas if $d$ is odd with degree $6$.\\ In Section \ref{seccinque} we study the birational geometry of these moduli spaces using objects and techniques coming from birational projective geometry such as Varieties of sums of powers, conic bundles, and the Segre criterion for the unirationality of smooth quartic $3$-folds.\\ Our main results in Theorems \ref{A17}, \ref{A19}, \ref{12}, \ref{18}, Propositions \ref{A111}, \ref{A116}, and Paragraphs \ref{A113}, \ref{10}, \ref{1416}, can be summarized as follows. \begin{theoremn} Let $\A_2(1,d)^{-}_{sym}$ be the moduli space of $(1,d)$-polarized abelian surfaces, endowed with a symmetric theta structure and an odd theta characteristic.
-Then \begin{itemize} \item[-] $\mathcal{A}_2(1,7)^{-}_{sym}$ is birational to the variety of sums of powers $VSP_6(F,6)$ (see Definition \ref{vsph}), where $F\in k[x_0,x_1,x_2]_4$ is a general quartic polynomial.
+of degree $16$ forgetting the theta structure. \end{itemize} \end{theoremn} In this paper we concentrate on abelian surfaces with an odd theta characteristic and on the moduli spaces $\A_2(1,d)^{-}$.
+The case of even theta characteristic will be addressed in our forthcoming paper \cite{BM}.
+The structure of $\A_2(1,d)^{-}$ is slightly different depending on whether $d$ is even and $f^{-}$ has degree $4$, or $d$ is odd and $f^{-}$ has degree $6$.\\ In Section \ref{seccinque} we study the birational geometry of these moduli spaces using objects and techniques coming from birational projective geometry such as varieties of sums of powers, conic bundles, and the Segre criterion for the unirationality of smooth quartic $3$-folds.\\ Our main results in Theorems \ref{A17}, \ref{A19}, \ref{12}, \ref{18}, Propositions \ref{A111}, \ref{A116}, and Paragraphs \ref{A113}, \ref{10}, \ref{1416}, can be summarized as follows. \begin{theoremn} Let $\A_2(1,d)^{-}_{sym}$ be the moduli space of $(1,d)$-polarized abelian surfaces, endowed with a symmetric theta structure and an odd theta characteristic.
+Then \begin{itemize} \item[-] $\mathcal{A}_2(1,7)^{-}_{sym}$ is birational to the variety of sums of powers $\VSP_6(F,6)$ (see Definition \ref{vsph}), where $F\in k[x_0,x_1,x_2]_4$ is a general quartic polynomial.
 In particular $\mathcal{A}_2(1,7)^{-}_{sym}$ is rationally connected. \item[-] $\mathcal{A}_2(1,9)^{-}_{sym}$ is rational. \item[-] $\mathcal{A}_2(1,11)^{-}_{sym}$ is birational to a sextic pfaffian hypersurface in $\mathbb{P}^4$, which is singular along a smooth curve of degree $20$ and genus $26$. \item[-] $\mathcal{A}_2(1,13)^{-}_{sym}$ is birational to a $3$-fold of degree $21$ in $\mathbb{P}^5$, which is scheme-theoretically defined by three sextic pfaffians. \item[-] $\mathcal{A}_2(1,8)_{sym}^{-}$ is birational to a conic bundle over $\mathbb{P}^2$ whose discriminant locus is a smooth curve of degree $8$.
 In particular, $\mathcal{A}_2(1,8)_{sym}^{-}$ is unirational but not rational. \item[-] $\mathcal{A}_2(1,10)_{sym}^{-}$ is rational. \item[-] $\mathcal{A}_2(1,12)_{sym}^{-}$ is unirational but not rational. \item[-] $\mathcal{A}_2(1,14)^{-}_{sym}$ is birational to a $3$-fold of degree $16$ in $\mathbb{P}^5$, which is singular along a curve of degree $24$ and scheme-theoretical complete intersection of two quartic pfaffians. \item[-] $\mathcal{A}_2(1,16)^{-}_{sym}$ is birational to a $3$-fold of degree $40$, and of general type in $\mathbb{P}^6$. \end{itemize} \end{theoremn}